carycorreia/GCD_Course_Assignment/Codebook.md

 ### Final naming conventions used in the file
   - Column 1:       SubjectNumber --> each subject's test number is listed here
   - Column 2:       ActivityType  --> each activity type is listed here..nb:  the coded value now has the actual name
-  - Column 3 to 68: Each column has the recoded name for the measure I opted to not append "average of " to each field in order to save space & improve readability
+  - Column 3 to 68:               -->Each column has the recoded name for the measure I opted to not append "average of " to each field in order to save space & improve readability

 =================================